apache/openwhisk/docs/actions.md

 ### Creating and invoking an action

-An action is simply a top-level Python function, which means it is necessary to have a method that is named `main`.
-For example, create a file called
-`hello.py` with the following content:
+An action is simply a top-level Python function.
+For example, create a file called `hello.py` with the following source code:

 ```
-def main(dict):
+def main(args):
-    name = dict.get("name", "stranger")
+    name = args.get("name", "stranger")
     greeting = "Hello " + name + "!"
     print(greeting)
     return {"greeting": greeting}
 ```

 Python actions always consume a dictionary and produce a dictionary.
+The entry method for the action is `main` by default but may be specified explicitly when creating the action with the `wsk` CLI using `--main`, as with any other action type.

-You can create an OpenWhisk action called `helloPython` from this function as
+You can create an OpenWhisk action called `helloPython` from this function as follows:
-follows:

 ```
 $ wsk action create helloPython hello.py
 ```

-When you use the command line and a `.py` source file, you do not need to specify that you are creating a Python action the tool determines that from the file extension.
-Python version 2 will be used to run your action by default, Python 3 it's also supported, you would need to specify the version explicity with the parameter `--kind python:3`.
-For more information about Python 2 vs. Python 3 see the Python reference (./reference.md#python-actions)
+The CLI automatically infers the type of the action from the source file extension.
+For `.py` source files, the action runs using a Python 2.7 runtime.
+You can also create an action that runs with Python 3.6 by explicitly specifying the parameter `--kind python:3`.
+See the Python [reference](./reference.md#python-actions) for more information about Python 2.7 vs. 3.6.

 Action invocation is the same for Python actions as it is for JavaScript actions: